Therapy For Anxiety

 Cognitive-behavioral therapy (CBT)

 Cognitive behavioral therapy is one of the most widely used forms of therapy for treating anxiety disorders and other mental health conditions.
 Research suggests that CBT is also “an effective, gold-standard treatment for anxiety and stress-related disorders.”
 This type of cognitive therapy focuses on teaching clients to learn to identify distorted thought patterns that may cause anxiety and shift them toward healthier, more constructive thoughts and behaviors.
-It may also include various techniques, such as progressive muscle relaxation, cognitive restructuring, and mindfulness strategies.
+It may also help by including various techniques, such as progressive muscle relaxation, cognitive restructuring, and mindfulness strategies.

 Dialectical behavior therapy (DBT)